microsoft/industry/fsi/prereqs.md

 ## Power Platform

-Microsoft Cloud for Financial Services requires Power Platform environments (recommendation is dedicated environments for test, development, and production) that are created into the target region with D365 applications enabled.
+Microsoft Cloud for Financial Services requires Power Platform environments (recommendation is dedicated environments for test, development, and production) that are created into the target region with Dataverse and D365 applications enabled.

 [Prescriptive guidance and design recommendations for Power Platform for Financial Services](../foundations/powerPlatform)